-SD30 - Taxation of Equipment of Motor Carriers
+SD30 - Report of the Joint Subcommittee Studying Taxation of Equipment of Motor Carriers

 Senate Joint Resolution 366, passed by the 1995 Session of the General Assembly, established a joint subcommittee to study the taxation of motor carrier equipment in the Commonwealth.
 The joint subcommittee's work focused on the fiscal and administrative burdens of the current tax system on Virginia's trucking industry, the elimination of the rolling stock tax on motor carriers of property, and the implementation of Senate Bill 898 (1995).

 The Virginia Trucking Association has cautioned that the Commonwealth's system of taxing the equipment of motor carriers is creating a disincentive for Virginia's trucking companies to base equipment here.
 Recent changes in the regulatory environment have increased competition within the trucking industry.
 Trucking companies have unprecedented flexibility in deciding where to base their vehicles and operations.

 According for information supplied by the American Trucking Association Foundation, the property tax burden on motor carrier equipment in Virginia is the fifth highest in the country.
 Virginia's three percent titling tax is also cited as an incentive for trucking companies to title vehicles in adjacent states.
 Virginia's registration fees and fuel taxes are below the national average.